Pylons/pyramid/docs/glossary.rst

     model in order to find a :term:`context`.
 The :mod:`repoze.bfg` *router* performs traversal of model objects.
 See the :ref:`traversal_chapter` chapter for more information.
+  Router
+    The :term:`WSGI` application created when you start a :mod:`repoze.bfg` application.
+The router intercepts requests,
+    invokes traversal, calls view functions, and returns responses to the WSGI server.
   URL dispatch
     An alternative to graph traversal as a mechanism for locating a :term:`context` for a :term:`view`.
 When you use :term:`Routes`